Do we need Chrome on Glass?

 So, what would Chrome provide that Glass currently doesn’t have?

 Adam: “A fair amount, IMO.
 I’m not on the Glass team, I know little about the internals, all I can do is imagine that Chrome and HTML5 could be an amazing platform to develop against on Glass.
 It would probably require some additional APIs to be exposed from native interfaces or providers.
-The downside is we all know Chrome is fast but did not arrive to mobile devices until recently.
+The downside is we all know Chrome is fast but did not arrive in mobile devices until recently.
 So full support on something like Glass might just be a research project or not practical from Google’s point of view.
 There are a lot of good Web technologies that GlassBrowser could benefit from such as:

 - Offline cache – Think about pinning an application that is semi cached or can run on Glass offline.

-- WebGL – High speed rendering (with a few layers in-between) to the graphics card (or System on Chip in this case).
+- WebGL – High-speed rendering (with a few layers in-between) to the graphics card (or System on Chip in this case).

 - Geolocation – geolocation goes hand and hand with anything Glass related.